Information Structures in Stablecoin Markets: Introduction

 The choice of reserve assets and degree of uncertainty about them is related to types of risk that a stablecoin issuer faces.
 We provide a few examples.
 In March 2023, Circle, who issues USD Coin (USDC), disclosed that \$3.3 billion of its reserves were held at Silicon Valley Bank (SVB) admist its collapse.
 This led to an immediate depeg, with USDC's peg being restored only when the US government announced a bailout of SVB.
 In this case, a transparent stablecoin whose reserves are known fell vulnerable to credit events occurring to the issuer's reserve assets.\footnote{https://fortune.com/crypto/2024/01/31/tether-loans-attestation-zero-paolo-ardoino-fourth-quarter/}\textsuperscript{,}\footnote{https://www.coindesk.com/layer2/2022/05/24/tether-transparency-is-needed-following-terras-ust-collapse-analyst/} Tether (USDT), issued by Tether Limited, makes less frequent reserve disclosures and faces scrutiny over its opaqueness regarding reserves.
 USDT has historically faced speculative attacks (for example, in October 2018 and May 2022) but has recovered from them each time, with no large-scale collapse occurring.\footnote{https://www.nasdaq.com/articles/op-ed:-anatomy-of-the-tether-attack:-are-stablecoins-vulnerable-2018-11-14}\textsuperscript{,}\footnote{https://thenextrecession.wordpress.com/2022/05/15/crypto-untethered/} TerraUSD (UST), issued by Terraform Labs, uses a supply-adjusting algorithm to maintain its price stability, resulting in an endogenously-backed stablecoin where its value depends on the stability of the token itself.
 However, selling pressure in May 2022 started a vicious cycle that ultimately led to the collapse of UST.
 There is debate on whether this selling pressure was due to a speculative attack.\footnote{https://www.richmondfed.org/publications/research/economic\_brief/2022/eb\_22-24}

 Motivated by these observations, this paper studies the relationship between information uncertainty and the risk from large sales (possibly caused by speculative attacks) or poor collateral (possibly caused by credit events).
-As of April 2024, stablecoins have a market capitalization of around \$150 billion.\footnote{https://www.coingecko.com/en/categories/stablecoins} As they form the backbone of many DeFi services (such as automated market makers or lending protocols) and potentially have spillover effects on traditional financial services, it is crucial to understand this relationship.
+As of November 2025, stablecoins have a market capitalization of around \$300 billion.\footnote{https://www.coingecko.com/en/categories/stablecoins} As they form the backbone of many DeFi services (such as automated market makers or lending protocols) and potentially have spillover effects on traditional financial services, it is crucial to understand this relationship.
 How information uncertainty affects run risk could guide policymaking and regulations on the disclosure and monitoring of reserves.
+Indeed the implications of our model can be used to analyze the effect of recent stablecoin legislation, such as the GENIUS Act (U.S.) and MiCA regulations (E.U.), that have increased requirements for stablecoin issuers.

 To capture both types of risk, we extend a streamlined model of \cite{AhmedEtAl} to include an large agent that sells at random.
 To motivate the seller's randomness, we note that large sales can occur for a variety of reasons, including speculation and the liquidity needs of a large agent, yet small agents will perceive a degree of induced selling pressure regardless.
 This can also be viewed as repurposing the model of \cite{CorsettiEtAl} for stablecoins and relaxing it by making the large agent non-strategic.
 This relaxation allows us to establish uniqueness results and to derive novel comparative statics results with respect to the uncertainty in information of a stablecoin's reserve asset quality.